Reviews You Can Rely On

 Comfort

 This low-profile helmet was easy for our gear testers to continue wearing hour after hour on lengthy rides.
 The low weight of this option also aided in unencumbered movement, with the rear adjustment wheel allowing one to tighten the fit enough for the helmet to ride more securely on the head.
-Smith prides themselves on offering a shell design that accommodates a wide variety of eyewear, which we were able to confirm ourselves.
-While comfort is subjective, the Smith Engage is likely to be among the most comfy helmets you try, and if it doesn't fit your head, Smith likely has a similar model that's key difference is the shape.
+Smith prides itself on offering a shell design that accommodates a wide variety of eyewear, which we were able to confirm ourselves.
+While comfort is subjective, the Smith Engage is likely to be among the most comfy helmets you try, and if it doesn't fit your head, Smith likely has a similar model that has a key difference in the shape.

 smith engage mips - the smith engage offers an exceptional blend of padding and quality...